The following notes were left the past couple

 July 18:

 The surroundings are beautiful as well as relaxing.
-Spent a lot of time
+Spent a lot of time by

-by the pond.
-A red fox ran right by me one evening as I sat on the bench
+the pond.
+A red fox ran right by me one evening as I sat on the bench by

-in the path behind the pond.
+the path behind the pond.

-We also drove up Route 100 to Ben
+We also drove up Route 100 to Ben & Jerry's

-and also visited the Van Trapp lodge.
+the Van Trapp lodge.
 What a view from there.

-to Peru to go trail riding at "Horses for Hire" Nice horses
+trail riding at "Horses for Hire" Nice horses and nice area.

-Other animal sightings, saw beavers in Jamaica.
-A big black
+animal sightings, saw beavers in Jamaica.
+A big black bear ran across the

-bear ran across the road as we were heading into Manchester.
-The car in
+road as we were heading into Manchester.
+The car in front of us almost

-front of us almost hit it.
-Also saw a humming bird in the back yard and
+hit it.
+Also saw a humming bird in the back yard and a grouse.
+And of course

-a grouse.
-And of course two friendly dogs across the way.
+two friendly dogs across the way.

 Thank you.